benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 ## Things You'll Need

-* [Docker Desktop][1] - Docker will provide our "pseudo production environment" in this demo.
-We'll use it to hide some services inside it's runtime network – making them unreachable using regular direct requests.
+* [Docker Desktop][1] - Docker will provide our "pseudo production environment".
+We'll use Docker to hide running services making them unreachable using regular direct requests.

-* [Cloud Native Buildpacks][2] - We'll use the Cloud Native Buildpacks `pack` command to create Docker images of our applications for us using an open-source operating system and an OpenJDK distribution.
+* [Cloud Native Buildpacks][2] - We'll use the Cloud Native Buildpacks `pack` command to build Docker images of our applications using open-source operating systems and an OpenJDK distribution.

-* [The Source Code][3] - You don't have to code the whole thing, simply `git clone` (or download and `unzip`) [this project's source code repository][3] from GitHub and look in the `runtime-discovery` folder.
+* [The Source Code][3] - You don't have to code anything, simply `git clone` (or download and `unzip`) [this project's source code repository][3] from GitHub and look in the `runtime-discovery` folder.

 * Your favorite web browser.

 ## Quickstart Guide